digiscot/digiscot-website/pages/onedigital-actionlearning.md

 ## Application Process

-After a fantastic response, the selection of a representative sample of leaders is now under way!
+After a fantastic response, we have now selected a representative sample of leaders!

-Owing to the huge response, we expect to have made a decision on ALS participants by <strong>wc 8th February</strong> but if you would like to discuss your application further please contact Beth Murphy:
+Leadership action learning will kick start on <strong>wc 25th February</strong> but if you would like to discuss this further please contact Beth Murphy:

 <html>